FAQs & SAQs

 If I am pregnant, should I contact the hospital to pre-register my upcoming delivery?

-Yes, it is recommended that you contact the hospital, which you have chosen to deliver your baby, in advance (about 32 weeks into your pregnancy).
-If you have chosen to deliver at Shawnee Mission Medical Center, call (913) 676-2300 or visit their website for more information.
-If you have chosen Menorah Medical Center, call (913) 498-6320 or visit them online for more information.
+Yes, it is recommended that you contact the hospital in advance (about 32 weeks into your pregnancy).
+Please contact Shawnee Mission Medical Center at (913) 676-2300 or visit their website for more information.
 This is also where you can find information on any available classes that you may find beneficial during your pregnancy.

 Where can I go to sign up for prenatal education classes?